-Negligence is a theory deeply rooted in American law, and forms the backbone of most personal injury cases.
+Negligence is deeply rooted in American law and forms the backbone of most personal injury cases.
 Negligence largely relies on the following factors:

 Damages in a negligent security case can include both actual damages and general damages, such as: